Techtonica/curriculum/roadmap.md

 - Execute tasks on specific threads (e.g., modifying UI on the main thread)

 ## React
 **Apprentices will be able to**:
+- Explain the Pros and Cons of using React instead of other tools, like jQuery.
+- Create a simple React Component.
+- Hook up user actions to state changes in the UI.

+**Apprentices will be able to**:
 - Explain the Pros and Cons of using React vs. other tools, like jQuery